justinkambic/opentelemetry-demo/.github/README.md

 <!-- markdownlint-disable-next-line -->
 # <img src="https://opentelemetry.io/img/logos/opentelemetry-logo-nav.png" alt="OTel logo" width="32"> :heavy_plus_sign: <img src="https://images.contentstack.io/v3/assets/bltefdd0b53724fa2ce/blt601c406b0b5af740/620577381692951393fdf8d6/elastic-logo-cluster.svg" alt="OTel logo" width="32"> OpenTelemetry Demo with Elastic Observability

-The following guide describes how to setup the OpenTelemetry demo with Elastic Observability using [Docker compose](#docker-compose) or [Kubernetes](#kubernetes).
-This fork introduces several changes to the agents used in the demo:

-- The Java agent within the [Ad](../src/adservice/Dockerfile.elastic), the [Fraud Detection](../src/frauddetectionservice/Dockerfile.elastic) and the [Kafka](../src/kafka/Dockerfile.elastic) services have been replaced with the Elastic distribution of the OpenTelemetry Java Agent.
-You can find more information about the Elastic distribution in [this blog post](https://www.elastic.co/observability-labs/blog/elastic-distribution-opentelemetry-java-agent).
-- The .NET agent within the [Cart service](../src/cartservice/src/Directory.Build.props) has been replaced with the Elastic distribution of the OpenTelemetry .NET Agent.
-You can find more information about the Elastic distribution in [this blog post](https://www.elastic.co/observability-labs/blog/elastic-opentelemetry-distribution-dotnet-applications).
-- The Elastic distribution of the OpenTelemetry Node.js Agent has replaced the OpenTelemetry Node.js agent in the [Payment service](../src/paymentservice/package.json).
-Additional details about the Elastic distribution are available in [this blog post](https://www.elastic.co/observability-labs/blog/elastic-opentelemetry-distribution-node-js).
-- The Elastic distribution for OpenTelemetry Python has replaced the OpenTelemetry Python agent in the [Recommendation service](..src/recommendationservice/requirements.txt).
-Additional details about the Elastic distribution are available in [this blog post](https://www.elastic.co/observability-labs/blog/elastic-opentelemetry-distribution-python).

-Additionally, the OpenTelemetry Contrib collector has also been changed to the [Elastic OpenTelemetry Collector distribution](https://github.com/elastic/elastic-agent/blob/main/internal/pkg/otel/README.md).
-This ensures a more integrated and optimized experience with Elastic Observability.

 ## Testathon APM (Kubernetes)

 ### Prerequisites: